 Project Server working as an application within SharePoint offers significant automation capabilities.

-Creating workflows in Project Server can be done easily and efficiently and there are now many third party tools out there that help rapidly speed this process or in fact are already built and waiting to be deployed.
+Workflows can be created easily and efficiently in Project Server.
+Many third-party tools are available to speed this process or are waiting to be deployed.

-This section isn’t intended to delve deeply into setup, configuration and programming instructions for creating workflows (I can hear the Program and Portfolio managers breathe a sigh).
-Rather, this section is to help those who are contemplating automation of manual steps understand the overall capabilities of Project Server with SharePoint and what is possible with workflow automation.
+This section does not delve deeply into setup, configuration, and programming instructions for creating workflows.
+Rather, its aim is to help those who are contemplating automation of manual steps understand the overall capabilities of Project Server with SharePoint and what is possible with workflow automation.

-The concept behind workflows reaches directly to a growing and maturing organization that will want to automate key steps, alerts, field updates and the progressing of schedules using workflows.
+The concept behind workflows reaches directly to a growing and maturing organization that wants to automate key steps, alerts, field updates, and the progress of schedules using workflows.
 A key step in getting the most from workflow automation in both Project Server and SharePoint is the process map.
 Identifying business and PPM processes lays the foundation for rapidly identifying areas that can be automated.
-This will become a focal point and also a use case example for any technical or development team to create workflows in either Project Server or SharePoint.
+This identification process will become a focal point and also a test case for any technical or development team to create workflows in either Project Server or SharePoint.

-As this section suggests, you can get to simple and even complex workflows without having to build them yourself or become a .NET developer (however having a techie or developer can be extremely useful for expanding what already exists).
+As this section suggests, you can get to simple and even complex workflows without having to build them yourself or become a .NET developer.
+(Being a techie or developer can be extremely useful for expanding what already exists, however.)

-Project Server’s Solution Starter Kit, comes with 2 workflows that have features and functionality that give the end user the ability to edit or leverage for excellent automation and workflows.
-These are the Demand Management Dynamic or Demand Management Morphing workflows.
+Project Server’s Solution Starter Kit comes with two workflows that have features and functionality that end users can edit or leverage for excellent automation and workflows.
+These are the Demand Management Dynamic and Demand Management Morphing workflows.

-Project Server does give you an out of the box workflow named “Sample Proposal Workflow” that can be leveraged for the Phases, Stages and other Enterprise Project Types.
-This is very easy to leverage and actually is quite a good demonstration as it includes all of the usual things you might see in such a process: Validation, Approval, Selection, etc.
+Project Server provides an out-of-the-box workflow named Sample Proposal Workflow that can be leveraged for the phases, stages, and other enterprise project types.
+This workflow is very easy to leverage and actually is a good demonstration as it includes all of the usual things you might see in such a process: validation, approval, selection, and so on.

-Creating good interfaces for managing workflows can be done with InfoPath forms, allowing some a straight forward and non-technical interface creation that can be done by a non-developer type.
+Good interfaces for managing workflows can be created with InfoPath forms, which enables nondeveloper types straight forward and nontechnical interface creation abilities.
+(See Figure 7.5.)

-Figure 7.5: InfoPath Workflow Example (Source: Advisicon) [07-05-infoPathWorkflow.tif]
+Figure 7.5 InfoPath Workflow Example [07-05-infoPathWorkflow.tif]

+Source: Advisicon

-For those who are interested in going beyond the standard or the canned workflows, understand that you can edit these “out of the box” workflows, which may be easier than trying to build them from scratch.
+For those who are interested in going beyond the standard or canned workflows, you can edit these out-of-the-box workflows, which may be easier than trying to build them from scratch.

-There are different options for creating or leveraging programmed or non-programmed workflows.
-It is the distinction between SharePoint (Project Workspace) workflows and the Workflows within Project Server that should be understood.
+There are different options for creating or leveraging programmed or nonprogrammed workflows.
+The distinction between SharePoint (Project Workspace) workflows and the workflows within Project Server should be understood.

-In general, to build a new Project Server automated workflows, you would use Visual Studio.
-While some of the technical resources out there have already been doing SharePoint workflows, Project Server workflows are a bit more complex and there’s no GUI, you don’t get to use SharePoint Designer with Project Server out of the box.
+In general, to build new Project Server automated workflows, you would use Visual Studio.
+Some of the technical resources out there have already been doing SharePoint workflows, but since Project Server workflows are a bit more complex and there’s no graphical user interface, you don’t get to use SharePoint Designer with Project Server out of the box.

 If you want to modify the workflow or create custom workflows, you are going the Visual Studio route.
-One option is that you can purchase a 3rd party tool.
+One option is to purchase a third-party tool.
 Nintex Workflow for Project Server 2010 tool is a common one that many have found easy to use.